Skip to content

 geNomad

 This workflow uses geNomad to predict whether genomic contigs derive from chromosomal DNA, plasmids or viruses.
 This tool uses both a neural network classifier and a marker-based approach to calculate prediction scores.
 For the marker-based method, it requires a database which can be downloaded using the tool geNomad itself.
-If you have installed mamba this can be done as follows:

 The current version of the database, v1.7, uses 1.4GB disk space.